BuggyBeds: An Epic Tale of Bedtime Ventures, Post-Shark Tank Finances, and Past

 - Lori Greiner: The “Queen of QVC,” Lori’s retail expertise has been instrumental in scaling operations.

-The BuggyBeds Pipeline: Business development or Infestation?
+The BuggyBeds Pipeline: Innovation or Infestation?

 Why is BuggyBeds Banking on Laughter?